deanm0000/cosmospl/README.md

 * When you try to read an item that doesn't exist, the MS lib raises an Error so checking if an item exists requires try/except blocks.
 I'd refer it return None or an empty list.

-### Status

-This is a WIP.
-Right now it can return a SQL query as either a polars dataframe, python lists/dicts using orjson, or raw bytes.
-It uses httpx, rather than requests or aiohttp.
-It uses async only.
-Currently, the only method is `query`.

 ### Quick use example

 Create a Cosmos DB instance